grimmer0125/markdown-preview-kramdown/README.md

 1. You need to install kramdown library first.
 Follow the instruction, http://kramdown.gettalong.org/installation.html.
 2. Install this atom package.
+3. (Optional) You may disable the default built-in Markdown-Preview to avoid confusion on shortcuts.
+They use the same shortcuts and this package will override those in Mark-Preview.

 ## To-do List